Why choose "The Canvas Prints"?

 While choosing the right photo to print, you need to understand the concept of pixels per inch, image resolution, and their roles in printing.
-Usually while printing an image you are to come across the word term 'PPI' which is also known as pixels per inch.
+When it comes to image printing, you are likely to come across the term "PPI" which means pixels per inch.

-A good PPI will make sure that the image is rendered in a way that it looks sharp when it comes on to the paper, with smooth colours and hues.
+A good PPI will make sure that the image is rendered in a way that it looks sharp when it comes out on paper, with smooth colours and hues.

 This is ensured by close-knit pixels that are arranged in a way that it is impossible to see each individual pixel.

 Typically, PPI values that are most suited for printing range from 150 to 300 PPI.
 Your printer normally tells you about these dimensions beforehand.
 It is only pictures that follow these guidelines that can be used for printing.

 Each picture on the screen is composed of hundreds, thousands and sometimes millions of tiny elements known as 'pixels'.

 Many pixels come together to form a bigger picture; thus, it is the smallest element that an image can be split into.

 A pixel is made up of a single solid colour, and the perfect blend of these pixels help create a whole image.

 If you are curious as a cat and wish to see a pixel then you can open a photo in a photo editing program like Photoshop and keep zooming in until you see tiny little blocks of different colours.

 Each of those small blocks is a pixel.